ibm-cloud-docs/Cloudant/offerings/learning-center.md

 This video is part 12 - *MapReduce*.

-We saw how a combination of the `_find` and `_index` endpoints allow queries to be performed on the contents of JSON documents.
+We saw how a combination of the `_find` and `_index` endpoints allows queries to be performed on the contents of JSON documents.
 They are backed by secondary indexes to make queries scale as your application grows.

 In this part, we introduce another way of configuring secondary indexes that are called MapReduce.